malikmoaz01/HireGenix/README.md

-# 🧠 Smart-Hire – Skill-Based Hiring Platform
+# 🧠 HireGenix – Skill-Based Hiring Platform

 ## 🔰 Objective

-**Smart-Hire** is a MERN-based platform designed to connect employers and job seekers through **skill-set-based job hiring**.
+**HireGenix** is a MERN-based platform designed to connect employers and job seekers through **skill-set-based job hiring**.
 The system uses intelligent matching to suggest relevant jobs to candidates based on their skills, and helps companies find ideal candidates faster.

 ---